bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 If you want to have a reward system underpinning this, you have to log those shares.
 And obviously, I glossed over, you have to submit any blocks that you find to the network.
 Because one thing that people in mining don't tend to realize, and I'd be curious what percentage of the room here even realizes.

+## Mining Shares and the First DATUM Mainnet Block

+Jason Hughes: 00:30:19

 When you when your miner submits a share to the pool what exactly is it doing.
 It's that is a block that just has not met the proof of work of the Bitcoin network.
 It's met the proof of work of the pool of the server but it's not valid to Bitcoin yet.
 It's just not something compelling to the Bitcoin network to accept.
 But it's still everything else about it is right.
 You can validate the generation transaction.
-You can validate the blocking, the transactions.
+You can validate the block and the transactions.
 Everything's there.
 And that's a eureka moment for a lot of people in mining that I found.
 So maybe not so much here, but that's interesting.